cheqd/product-docs/guides/using-on-ledger-resources-to-support-anoncreds/README.md

 ## cheqd AnonCreds Object Method

-cheqd intends to directly support AnonCreds using its [on-ledger resource module](broken-reference) in an AnonCreds Object Method.
+cheqd intends to directly support AnonCreds using its [DID-Linked Resource module](../did-linked-resources/README.md) in an AnonCreds Object Method.
 With its resource module, cheqd will identify each on-ledger resource with a [DID Core](https://www.w3.org/TR/did-core/) compliant [DID URL](https://www.w3.org/TR/did-core/).
 This DID URL will be able to be dereferenced in order to fetch the resource and associated metadata.

 ### Why is AnonCreds support important?